libis/rdm-integration/ddi-cdi.md

 When generation completes (either by waiting or returning later):

-- The **SHACL form** appears on the right side of the interface
+- The **cdi-viewer** appears on the right side of the interface (embedded iframe)
-- The form displays your DDI-CDI metadata in an **interactive, editable format**
+- The viewer displays your DDI-CDI metadata in an **interactive, editable format**
 - Console output shows on the left (or can be hidden)
 - A success notification confirms: "DDI-CDI generated successfully!"

 #### 7. Edit Metadata (Optional)

-Using the SHACL form:
+Using the cdi-viewer:

-- **Review** the automatically generated metadata
+- **Review** the automatically generated metadata in a hierarchical tree view
-- **Edit** any fields to add or correct information
+- **Edit** any fields to add or correct information (click "Enable Editing" button)
-- **Validate** changes (the form validates against DDI-CDI shapes)
+- **Validate** changes (the viewer validates against official DDI-CDI SHACL shapes)
-- Changes are captured in the form but not yet saved to Dataverse
+- Changes are captured in the viewer but not yet saved to Dataverse

 #### 8. Add File to Dataset